Action Hints: Semantic Typicality and Context Uniqueness for Generalizable Skeleton-based Video Anomaly Detection: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation of typicality module.} We conduct ablation experiments on the typicality modeling module with the following settings: (a) removing the aligning stage, training an STG-NF~\cite{stgnf} network with our typicality data; (b) removing the collection phase, training with VAD source data (SHT); (c) removing the normalizing flow and calculating typicality scores using k-nearest neighbors distance techniques.
+\textbf{Ablation of typicality module.} We conduct ablation experiments on the typicality modeling module with the following settings: (a) removing the aligning stage, training an STG-NF~\cite{stgnf} network with our typicality data; (b) removing the collection phase, training with VAD source data (ShanghaiTech); (c) removing the normalizing flow and calculating typicality scores using k-nearest neighbors distance techniques.
 As shown in Table~\ref{typical}, the model shows poor performance without the aligning stage, as it fails to learn generalizable and discriminative semantic representations.
 Moreover, performance deteriorates without the selection of typicality action knowledge, as the model can only learn a limited normality boundary from the VAD source data.
 Furthermore, without the normalizing flow (NF), the model also loses flexibility in modeling the distribution of typical behaviors.

-\textbf{Ablation of uniqueness module.} We ablate the uniqueness scores and the holistic scores in this part.
-As demonstrated in Table~\ref{uniquess}, when only using the cross-person distance, the model can identify contextual anomalies with acceptable performance.
-When combined with the self-inspection score, the model can spot changes in motion states, aiding in detecting a wider range of anomalies.
-The reason for the suboptimal performance of uniqueness score on UBnormal is that UBnormal is a synthetic dataset where some videos contain only one person with relatively short movement durations, which does not align well with real surveillance video scenarios.
-By integrating both the typicality and uniqueness modules, our approach can achieve optimal performance.
+\textbf{Ablation of uniqueness module.} As demonstrated in Table~\ref{uniquess}, when only using the cross-person distance, the model can identify contextual anomalies with acceptable performance.
+When combined with the self-inspection score, the model can spot changes in motion states, aiding in detecting a wider range of anomaly categories.

+{\textbf{Ablation of holistic anomaly scoring.} As shown in Table~\ref{uniquess}, we conduct ablation experiments on the settings of "sole typicality" (Exp. (a)), "sole uniqueness" (Exp. (b)), and their joint utilization (Exp. (d)).
+Our approach achieves optimal performance by integrating the two modules.
+Notably, the performance of "sole typicality" is higher than that of "sole uniqueness" on UBnormal.
+The reason is that UBnormal is a synthetic dataset, in which some videos only contain a single person with relatively short movement durations and thus do not align well with real-world surveillance video scenarios.}